kylbutlr/ToDoList/README.md

 API Endpoint: ```https://kylbutlr-todos-api.herokuapp.com/```

-[Click here for an example](https://kylbutlr-todos-api.herokuapp.com/todos) (This link goes to /todos)
+[Click here for an example](https://kylbutlr-todos-api.herokuapp.com/todos) (this link goes to /todos)

 Alternatively, download this repository and run the server locally: